 Dealing with a multiboard BOM can feel like shuffling stacks of paper...

-Low quality PCB design software will force you to work in separate instances when designing multiboard systems.
+Low quality PCB design software will force you to work in separate instances when creating multiboard system designs.
 If you have access to bill of materials generation features, they won’t check for duplicate reference designators in multiple designs, forcing you to adopt a manual ad hoc system for keeping track of this important information.
 As projects become more complex this increases the risk of design errors and assembly errors.

 On the design side, this creates difficulty in analyzing the mechanical behavior of a complex system.
 Some design tools allow you to examine a single board individually, which is helpful if one of your boards is a flex or rigid-flex board.
 However, unless you have access to an external 3D modeling application, some of the mechanical behavior becomes guesswork.

 Examining signal integrity is also difficult in design tools that are not adapted for multiboard design.
 Routing high speed or high frequency signals over connectors can create EMI susceptibility if not done correctly.
 When boards have to be analyzed in separate instances, you lose the ability to analyze crosstalk and reflections with a post-layout simulation tool.
 At some point, this effectively requires rebuilding the combined board in a single instance, which becomes time-consuming.

 Complex multiboard designs require high quality integrated design tools, especially for documentation and multiboard BOM generation.